krishnatray/gym_solutions/README.md

 Companion Youtube video: [Mountain Car Tutorial](https://youtu.be/_SWnNhM5w-g)

 ## Gymnasium library
-The [Gymnasium library](https://gymnasium.farama.org/) is support on Linux and Mac OS.
+The [Gymnasium library](https://gymnasium.farama.org/) is supported on Linux and Mac OS.
 If you have trouble installing on Windows, check out my guide [Install Gymnasium on Windows](https://youtu.be/gMgj4pSHLww)